joshuamwale/joshuamwale/README.md

 Don't hesitate to reach out if you are having a question or want us to have a fireside chat about anything, including philosophy and poetry.

 ⚡ Fun facts:
-* I write poems for inspiration and rejuvenation and expression.
-Code and poetry are two sides of the same coin I believe.
+* I am versatile and write poems for inspiration, rejuvenation and expression.
+I believe, code and poetry are two sides of the same coin.
 * I am a bibliophile and read very widely (African literature, Shakespeare's play, Russian literature, Henrik Ibsen and Short stories).
-My current read is: Ibsen's Four great plays.
+My current read is: Ibsen's Four Great Plays.